 One thing I did discover with Keto pancakes is that they are fragile.
 Because you want them golden brown and not burnt, you need to cook them on low heat, slowly, so they don’t give you a hard time when you need to flip them over!

 I love that gorgeous stack of pancakes!
 They are not as thick as regular pancakes, but they still were incredibly delicious!
-I served these with Lankato Maple Syrup (keto friendly).
-This syrup is a great substitute for real maple syrup.
-It has amazing maple flavor, and it smells like the real thing! (link provided is an affiliate link)
+I served these with Lankato Maple Syrup (affiliate link).
+This syrup is a great substitute for real maple syrup and keto friendly.
+It has amazing maple flavor, and it smells like the real thing!

 Make sure to Pin Keto Pancakes – Low Carb Recipe!

 My take away tips for the perfect Keto Pancake: